 Students who withdraw later in the spring will likewise receive appropriate credit and a grade for a senior seminar based on their advisor’s evaluation of their work.

 Advisors may sometimes suggest that a student withdraw from Honors.
-In such a case, the faculty supervisor should review the case and make a final determination.
+In such a case, the faculty supervisor should review the case with the Chair and make a final determination.
+Students whose work does not measure up to the expected standard at any point in the process may be asked to withdraw from the program and convert to an independent study.

 D. Expectation of students